mr-u238/recruiting-hw/README.md

  - Two outputs of:
    - 5V3A
    - 3.3V0.5A
- - In the schematic use also a gerarchical sheet
+ - In the schematic use also a hierarchical sheet
-   - _It's not a good practice for this small of a project but it's for letting you learn about gerarchy without the hassle of a more complex assignment_
+   - _It's not a good practice for this small of a project but it's for letting you learn about hierarchy without the hassle of a more complex assignment_

 ## Instructions